mirabdi/PDAnalysis/README.md

 ### Installing

-* Download this repository
+Using PDAnalysis as a module
-* pip install PDAnalysis (in development - not yet ready)
+* pip install PDAnalysis

+Using PDAnalysis from the command line
+* Clone this repository ``git clone https://github.com/mirabdi/PDAnalysis.git''
+* Run  ``python setup.py install''
+* From inside the cloned repository run ``python main.py''

 ### Executing program